How to apply

-- Applicants with uppper secondary school education from one of the Nordic countries SHOULD NOT apply as international applicants.
+- Nordic applicants: if you have upper secondary school education from one of the Nordic countries, you SHOULD NOT apply as international applicants.
 Please apply through the admission office (Opptak og søking).

-- All foreign applicants with proof of Norwegian language proficiency on advanced level (Trinn 3 or Bergentest) SHOULD NOT apply as international applicants.
+- All foreign applicants with Norwegian Personal ID Number (personnummer): If you have proof of Norwegian language proficiency on advanced level (Trinn 3 or Bergentest), you SHOULD NOT apply as international applicants.
 Please apply through the admission office (Opptak og søking).

-- Norwegian citizens with non-Nordic upper secondary education CAN apply as international applicants.
+- Norwegian citizens: if you have non-Nordic upper secondary education, you CAN apply as international applicants.

 2. FIND YOUR PROGRAMME